RHS Chelsea Flower Show 2025 - Room to Breathe Hospital Garden for the TSA

 RHS Chelsea Flower Show 2025

-The Room to Breathe Hospital Garden for the TSA will be unveiled at this year's RHS Chelsea Flower Show in May 2025.
+The Room to Breathe Hospital Garden for the TSA was unveiled at this year's RHS Chelsea Flower Show in May 2025 and was awarded a Gold Medal!

 Inspired by the healing power of nature, this garden provides a sanctuary within a hospital courtyard, a restorative space for parents and caregivers.